 The Manager of Transportation Services is ultimately responsible for winter maintenance operations within the City of Temiskaming Shores.
-The Superintendent of Transportation Services, reporting to the Manager of Transportation Services, is directly responsible, for winter maintenance operations.
-The two Superintendents of the operations division have front line management level responsibilities, for directing the winter maintenance operations.
+The Superintendent of Transportation Services, reporting to the Manager of Transportation Services, is directly responsible for winter maintenance operations.
+The Superintendent of the operations division has front line management level responsibilities, for directing the winter maintenance operations.

-Winter operations are carried out by a combination of full-time road employees and, as required, contractor services, including three Heavy Equipment Operator / Crew Leaders, one Heavy Equipment / Crew Leader - Mechanic, twelve Equipment Operators and four Water and Sewer Operators reporting to the two Superintendents.
+Winter operations are carried out by a combination of full-time road employees and, as required, contractor services, including four Heavy Equipment Operator / Crew Leaders, 1 Heavy Equipment Operator, one Shop Clerk, one PW Clerk, twelve Equipment Operators and Five Water and Sewer Operators reporting to the two Superintendents.

 The Heavy Equipment Operator / Crew Leader or Patrol Person working evening shift, night shift or weekend shifts will be required to carry "on-duty" cell phones that will receive emergency calls re-directed from the Public Works main complex telephone system during their respective shifts.
-It is the responsibility of that person to contact the Superintendent or his approved alternate, to act on the emergency accordingly.
+It is the responsibility of that person to contact the Superintendent or his approved alternate or Managers, to act on the emergency accordingly.